kevin71104/kevin71104.github.io/about/index.md

 - MRI Meningioma Segmentation (Working with <a href="https://www.ntuh.gov.tw/en/surg/doctors/DR/XiaoFuren.aspx" style="color: rgb(0,51,204)">MD.
 Furen Xiao</a>)

 In addition, I am interested in simulating the real world.
-By formulating the signal model, I can apply different signal processing techniques on received signals to estimate concerned parameters.
+By **formulating the signal model**, I can apply different signal processing techniques on received signals to estimate concerned parameters.
 I enjoy the progress of improving algorithms and the sense of accomplishment when I manage to estimate the concerned parameters.
 My current research is in:
 - Elevation angle estimation of targets near sea surface under cluttering (Working with <a href="http://cc.ee.ntu.edu.tw/~jfkiang/" style="color: rgb(0,51,204)">Prof. Jean-Fu Kiang</a>)